jonwaterschoot/simple-touch-soundscpr/README.md

 ---

+## About visually / modular programming

-## If you don’t know Pure Data, Plugdata, Pd, flavours, modular, Visual programming.
+If you don’t know Pure Data, Plugdata, Pd, flavours, modular, Visual programming.
 What are these?
 Read this

 <aside>
 💡 If you now what Plugdata is and how it’s different from Pure Data > skip this part, I’ve written this with noobs like myself in mind.